muling-zh/code-of-Automatic-clustering-by-maximal-Gauss-sum-discovery-and-neighborhood-extension/README.md

 # our_algorithm

 ### Introduction
-This is the code for the paper "xxxxxxxxx"(journalName 2022).
+This is the code for the paper "Automatic clustering by maximal Gauss sum discovery and neighborhood extension".
 The algorithm flow and core is all in file named *cluster_runThis.py*, and you just run it!